 GO FAIR follows a bottom-up open implementation strategy for the technical governance and funding needed to establish the first phase of the European Open Science Cloud (EOSC) as part of a broader global Internet of FAIR Data & Services (IFDS).
-The approach is largely based upon the EOSC communication and the recommendations of the High Level Expert Group.
-GO FAIR partners will dovetail their activities with those already established at European and international levels as much as possible.
+The approach is largely based on the EOSC communication and the recommendations coming from the first report of the High Level Expert Group on EOSC.

 GO FAIR will enable an early phase in which we work by ‘federating the gems’.
 Crucial activities can commence with motivated early movers already organised in Implementation Networks without any delay, while adaptations can be made as seen fit by the coordinating networks.
 At any time, new Implementation Networks can be added and as such, the GO FAIR consortium is entirely open, inclusive and stakeholder driven.